cfpdx-401JS-summer-2017/image-gallery/README.md

 ## Testing

 You also need to snapshot test:
-* your individual three image list components
-* your individual three image view components
+* your imaging viewing components
 * the wrapper component (in each view state)
+Unit test:
+* Data edit actions

 ## Rubric *10pts*
 - "list" component *2pt*